QAFerenc/BankGUITest_JavaScript-Cypress-Cucumber/README.md

  2.3 Automated Testing of Transaction Date

+    File : cypress\integration\cucumber-test\DateRangeTest.feature

     Note : When date "To" is earlier then date "From", transactions are still retrieved ->   possible Bug -> The test fill fail

            2 Tests are described in Examples ->   The test runs 2 times

            ** This test will fail, because returns transactions even when transaction range is not valid

-      -  File : DateRangeTest.feature

       -  Feature: Testing of Erste's website with different date ranges